El Umbral

 For women, especially women at midlife, this can feel revolutionary.
 Carol Gilligan (1982), in her foundational work on women’s psychological development, described how women often define themselves through relationships, through care for others, through responsiveness to needs that are rarely their own.
 To step away from those relationships, even temporarily, can feel like abandonment, like selfishness, like a betrayal of everything we were taught to value.

 Tonight, I am practising that refusal.
 I am letting the bag stay zipped.
 I am letting the emails wait.
-I am allowing myself to be tired without apologizing for it, without performing recovery before recovery has had a chance to begin.
+I am allowing myself to be tired without apologising for it, without performing recovery before recovery has had a chance to begin.

 Descansar es un acto de valentía.